FREQUENTLY ASKED QUESTIONS

 - 4-in-1 taps also reduce plastic waste.
 With chilled water readily available, you won’t need to buy bottled water.

 - If you have mobility issues, an instant hot water tap eliminates the need to lift and pour.

-- Boiling water taps remove nasty chemicals.
+- Boiling water taps remove nasty chemicals with filtered water.